cfengine/documentation/reference/promise-types/files.markdown

 ```

 **Notes**:
-The first user is the reference value that CFEngine will set the file to
-if none of the list items matches the true state of the file.
-The
-reserved word none may be used to match files that are not owned by a
-registered user.

 On Windows, users can only take ownership of files, never give it.
 Thus,
 the first user in the list should be the user running the CFEngine
 process (usually Administrator).
 Additionally, some groups may be owners